Healthy living

 Immunisation against seasonal influenza is recommended for everyone aged from 6 months and over.

-Influenza can have severe consequences for vulnerable people and place increased pressure on health systems at a time of year when hospitals are often at their busiest.
+Influenza can have severe consequences for vulnerable people and put extra pressure on health systems, especially when hospitals are at their busiest.

-Vaccination is a safe and effective way to protect yourself from serious disease caused by influenza.
-By getting vaccinated against influenza, you can also help protect other people, especially people who are too sick or too young to be vaccinated.
-The more people who are vaccinated in your community, the less likely the disease will spread.
+Vaccination is a safe and effective way to protect yourself and others from serious influenza-related illnesses.
+By getting vaccinated against influenza, you can also help protect people who are too sick or too young to be vaccinated.
+The more people vaccinated, the less chance there is of influenza spreading.

-Some people at higher risk of serious complications from influenza are usually able to receive a free influenza vaccine.
-They include:
+People at higher risk of serious influenza illness can receive a free influenza vaccine, including:

 • heart disease